destz/destz.github.io/README.md

 - Mora can be used for ingredients which also allows you to cook meals that can heal your characters during several battles.
 - Raising the level of your weapons, increases the damage you do on opponents.
 - Raising artifacts **POTENTIALLY** increases overall damage on a wider scale.

+## The Importance of Resin

+First off, what is Resin right?
+So basically resin is used to claim certain rewards

 1. Numbered
 2. List